syncfusion-content/asp.netwebforms-docs/aspnet/SmartTag.md

 ![](Core_images/Smarttag1.png)

-Using the Smart Tag of bound Grid helps you to perform any task you can perform with the Smart Tag of unbound Grid.
+Similar to Grid bound with datasource, you can perform any task on Grid without datasource bound to it using Smart Tag.
 In addition, you can choose Configure Data Source to open the standard [Data Source Configuration](http://msdn2.microsoft.com/en-us/library/ms247282(VS.80).aspx) Wizard where you can configure the currently bound data source component.